Smoac/openbis-fork/docs/user-documentation/general-users/ELN-types.md

 ## Life science types

 The following Object types are provided with the **eln-lims-life-science** data model which can be downloaded from [Community data model](https://github.com/openbis/community-data-models).
-An instance admin can upload these types from the admin UI, as explained  [here](docs/user-documentation/general-admin-users/admins-documentation/masterdata-exports-and-imports.md#masterdata-import).
+An openBIS _instance admin_ can upload these types from the admin UI, as explained  [here](docs/user-documentation/general-admin-users/admins-documentation/masterdata-exports-and-imports.md#masterdata-import).

 - Antibodies
 - Chemicals